How Does AmazonSmile Work (and Should You Use It)?

 Despite that, though, AmazonSmile offers one significant benefit to nonprofits: passive, long-term donations.
 Unlike other channels, AmazonSmile offers donations based on already-engaged consumers.
 It also remembers each consumer’s chosen charity, automatically collecting donations as the consumer shops.

 The website also “spotlights” charities from time-to-time, increasing visibility for nonprofits and making it more likely that unengaged Amazon users switch to AmazonSmile to support the spotlighted organization.

-Amazon also reminds shoppers who have previously used AmazonSmile to use it again should they forget to log into the unique site.
-The AmazonSmile platform also has over 100 million users a month, making it one of the largest platforms for nonprofits to passively access.
+Amazon also often reminds shoppers who have previously used AmazonSmile to use it again should they forget to log into the unique site.
+The AmazonSmile platform has over 100 million users a month, making it one of the largest platforms for nonprofits to passively access.

 However, the experts are right—AmazonSmile may not be the best option for your nonprofit, especially if data and personally engaged donors are essential for your cause.
 It is not the path to large-scale giving, nor will consumers make a huge difference in their chosen charities by shopping online a few times a year.
 So how should nonprofits and consumers regard AmazonSmile?

 Although AmazonSmile does perform some marketing for its program, it is essential that your nonprofit also market it.
 Let your supporters know that your organization has signed up with AmazonSmile and nudge them to use it when shopping at Amazon.
 Before you do any of that promotion, however, examine the AmazonSmile Participation Agreement closely.
 It contains dense legal language like all such agreements but read it carefully anyway.
 And then follow the rules exactly.
 Know what you're signing up for.

 Don’t overestimate what AmazonSmile can do for your fundraising.
 Keep expectations realistic, especially if you are a small nonprofit.